 "I'll go with you," Alex said.
 They said goodbye to the rest of the group and someone handed them a flashlight.
 Everyone else walked off around the edge of the mausoleum, and Alex and Jessica were left standing alone.

+"Come on," Jessica said.
 "Just a second, I want a picture to prove I was here," Alex fumbled for her phone in her back pocket.

 "Alex I really have to go..."